 Right click to save mp3

-On the last track, we discussed the three key steps involved in writing an effective Family Agreement Contract.
+In the last section, we discussed the three key steps involved in writing an effective Family Agreement Contract.
 These steps included: streamlining the problems; creating concrete rules; and creating a well-written consequence.

-On this track, we will examine ways to help parents like Shirley Keep Their Cool.
+In this section, we will examine ways to help parents like Shirley Keep Their Cool.
 Keeping Cool involves: discovering parental triggers; discovering teen triggers; and busting the trigger.

 3 Ways to Keep Your Cool